US SEC Delays Certain Assets From Enforcement Under New Disclosure Rule | ExBulletin

 US SEC Delays Certain Assets From Enforcement Under New Disclosure Rule

-WASHINGTON, Sept.24 (Reuters) – The United States Securities and Exchange Commission (SEC) on Friday announced that it will delay the application of certain assets of a new disclosure rule for over-the-counter securities until January 3 2022.
+WASHINGTON (Reuters) – The United States Securities and Exchange Commission (SEC) announced Friday that it will delay the application of certain assets of a new disclosure rule for over-the-counter securities until January 3, 2022.

 The new compliance date was due to come into effect on Tuesday.

-The agency’s no-action letter, which affects quotes published by brokers for buying and selling government bonds, does not alter or alter the compliance date of a new rule aimed at eradicating fraud in U.S. stock markets from September 28, 2021, the agency said.
+The agency’s no-action letter, which affects quotes published by brokers for buying and selling government bonds, does not change or alter the compliance date of a new rule aimed at eliminating fraud in U.S. stock markets from Sept.
+28, 2021, the agency said.

-The position “relates only to enforcement actions and does not represent a legal conclusion with respect to the enforceability of legal or regulatory provisions of securities laws,” the agency said.
+The position relates only to enforcement actions and does not represent a legal conclusion regarding the enforceability of legal or regulatory provisions of securities laws, the agency said.

-New measure for next week Goals strengthen the information to be provided to investors by requiring over-the-counter issuers to make accurate and up-to-date financial information available to the public.
+Next week, a new measure aims to upend the pink leaves of the United States as the securities regulator seeks to stamp out fraud to boost investor disclosures by requiring over-the-counter issuers to make available to the public accurate and up-to-date financial information.
 These are often penny-listed companies that do not meet the listing standards of major stock exchanges.
-Read more

 The requirements have created confusion in the bond market as bankers, trading platforms and investors now face intense compliance demands ahead of an unforeseen month-end deadline.